Teradata/StackiUp/README.md

     $ vagrant up

-Again, this will take a minute (but not much more than that) as it builds the VM around the box we created.
+This will take a minute (but not much more than that) as it builds the VM around the box we created.
 Go grab a coffee.
 You deserve it.

 By default Vagrant machines run in headless mode to stay out of your way.
 Vagrant also automatically sets up a number of things on the guest VM, including the ssh keys and port forwarding.